To Write or to Automate Linguistic Prompts, That Is the Question: Methodology

 Each example in the test dataset contains a source locale, a target locale, and a source text.
 Data points may contain any combination of glossary, similar translated text, and style guide, or none at all.
 This mimics the variety of linguistic resources available in real-world translation settings.

-\paragraph{Optimization objectives.} We optimize for the average between HTER and chrF3, as defined by Popovic et al \shortcite{Popovic2015chrFCN}.
+\paragraph{Optimization objectives.} We optimize for the average between HTER and chrF3, as defined by Popović et al \shortcite{Popovic2015chrFCN}.
 We use the SacreBLEU implementation for both scores.
-HTER is a word-level distance metric while chrF3 is a character-level n-gram metric.
 Together, these metrics provide a strong comparison between the machine-translated text and human-translated reference.
 To normalize both scores to the same scale, we use the formula $score=\frac{100 - HTER}{200} + \frac{chrF3}{100}$

 \paragraph{Evaluation.} We report BLEU, HTER, and chrF3 scores calculated between the LLM output text and the gold-standard reference text.
 The mean and median scores are produced for the micro- and macro-average across the locales.